20Minuten/JSBestPractices/README.md

 Variable hoisting is massively powerful in Javascript, and massively unintuitive for people who are more used to other, more didactic, programming languages.
 This document isn't going to go into what variable hoisting it, other than to say that onevar is your pest protection against weird bugs caused by it.

-You can read about it here. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting
+You can read about it here. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var# var_hoisting

 Do this:
  ```javascript